Emile Grandjean: Career

 Grandjean joined the United States Forest Service in 1905 and after two years serving in various forests around Idaho, he was appointed as supervisor of Sawtooth National Forest West.
 In 1908 that area was re-designated as Boise National Forest and Grandjean became its first supervisor, a role he served in for 14 years.
 Shortly after becoming supervisor, Grandjean negotiated with sheep farmers who were upset about the permitting process to expand operations into the forest.
 Those negotiations were heated, with Grandjean commenting that "I was, in fact, threatened with bodily harm."
 He believed that the role of forest supervisors was firstly to protect the health of the land rather than support free-range animals and voiced as much in regional forest service meetings.
-In 1912 Grandjean was giving a sequoia seedling by John Muir which was planted in Boise and grew into the state's largest sequoia tree.
+In 1912 Grandjean was given a sequoia seedling by John Muir which was planted in Boise and grew into the state's largest sequoia tree.
 In 1922 Grandjean was injured on the job.
 He was offered a position as supervisor of the Nevada National Forest but instead chose to retire, moving to Caldwell, Idaho.